 Preparation for Algebra Aptitude Tests

-The algebra aptitude tests are generally part of any numerical aptitude test.
-However, you may encounter them separately too for some particular job or training courses.
-In either situation the algebra aptitude tests are going to make some impact upon your future career life.
+You can find questions categorized for algebra aptitude tests in any numerical aptitude test.
+However, you may encounter them separate as well for some particular job or training course.
+In either of the situations, such questions are going to make some impact upon your future career life.

 Algebraic Expressions and Algebra Aptitude Tests

-The psychologists use a number of algebraic expressions to design algebra aptitude tests.
+The psychologists use various algebraic expressions to design algebra aptitude tests.
 An expression which connects variables and constants by algebraic operations of addition, subtraction, multiplication, division and root extraction is called an algebraic expression.
-For example 5x-3y and √a+1/√a are algebraic expressions.
+For example, 5x-3y and √a+1/√a are algebraic expressions.

 There are three major types of algebraic expressions; polynomials, rational and irrational.